Holladworld/alx-pre_course/0x01-git/README.md

 ## 0x01-git
 This is my first ALX git project.
 I am able to understand how to create directories and files and push to github.
+Took a while to accomplish this, but I feel excited after I completed it.